 Waiheke Island is this wonderful little escape that once you’re here, you’re going to want to stay a while!
 If you do plan to spend a night or two here, then you should book your accommodation online in advance.
 Choices are limited, and they book up quickly!

-If you’re not sure where to stay, here are our top picks!
+If you’re not sure where to stay, here are my top picks!

 Waiheke Backpackers Hostel – $